fmtsvetkov/Prediction_of_price_Random_Forest_Regression/README.md

 * my_submission.csv
 * ipynb file

 In ipynb file I had to compare different types of ML models and show lever of accuracy in predictions.

+I used GaussianNB and Random Forest Regression with accuracy 0.0046 and